A Springtime of Erasure

 I started drawing again—tracing the horrors in black and white, holding the grotesqueries up like a mirror—because I remembered: we are fighting for our memory and we are fighting for our lives.
 As far as creative motivation goes, nothing quite compares to witnessing the methodical erasure of our collective history and conscience.
 I am going to keep drawing.

-Eli Valley’s comics collection Diaspora Boy: Comics on Crisis in America and Israel is available from OR Books.
+Eli Valley is a Jewish Currents contributing writer.
+His comics collection Diaspora Boy: Comics on Crisis in America and Israel is available from OR Books.